View Document Text

 proprietary research, rather than a dependence on Wall Street.
 We provide investment

-management services to mutual funds and through separately managed accounts.
+management services through separately managed accounts.

-In accounts managed by OCA, we manage investment products which include corporate
+In accounts managed by OCA, we manage investment products which include corporate bonds,

-securities, and government securities.
+government securities.

 Our firm provides continuous advice to a client regarding the investment of client funds based